-- Visits to cultural manyatta, a rare opportunity to glimpse Maasai and Iraqw cultures, including rural settlements not usually visited by tourists: musical ceremonies, demonstrations in fire- making, dances by Maasai morans (warriors), and lessons in spear-throwing
+- Visits to cultural manyatta, an opportunity to glimpse Maasai and Iraqw cultures: musical ceremonies, demonstrations in fire-making, dances by Maasai morans (warriors), and lessons in spear-throwing

-- Lake Manyara National Park: Visits to learn large mammal identification, baboon ecology, threats to wetlands from tourism, land-use changes, and local resource uses
+- Exploration of Lake Manyara National Park to learn large mammal identification, baboon ecology, and threats to wetlands from tourism, land-use changes, and local resource use

-- Tarangire National Park: Excursions on animal counting, wildlife management, lion ecology and behavior, conservation models, and preservation of corridors
+- Excursions to Tarangire National Park for exercises on animal counting, wildlife management, lion ecology and behavior, conservation models, and preservation of corridors

-- Ngorongoro Conservation Area: Day trip to learn integrated management, inclusion of indigenous communities in conservation and management of natural resources, large mammal ecology, animal identification, and the role of volcanism in species diversity
+- Visit Ngorongoro Conservation Area to learn about integrated management, inclusion of indigenous communities in conservation and management of natural resources, animal identification, and the role of volcanism in species diversity

-- Serengeti National Park: Multi-day field expedition to learn about wildlife management issues, large mammal ecology, large mammal diseases, and large mammal migrations
+- Multi-day field expedition to Serengeti National Park to learn about large mammal ecology, diseases, and migrations

 SAMPLE DIRECTED RESEARCH